 in all cases, such requirements cannot be met by those specifications or other provisions that are universally enforced through the Peppol Interoperability Framework.

-When defining and enforcing PA specific requirements, Peppol Authorities should strive to minimize the additional compliance costs and increased regulatory burden that such requirements will place on Service Providers.
+When defining and enforcing PA Specific Requirements, Peppol Authorities should strive to minimize the additional compliance costs and increased regulatory burden that such requirements will place on Service Providers.

-PA specific requirements cannot be used to impose changes to any component of the Peppol Interoperability Framework but may be used to constrain their use, such as making an optional Peppol Dataset Type mandatory.
+PA Specific Requirements cannot be used to impose changes to any component of the Peppol Interoperability Framework but may be used to constrain their use, such as making an optional Peppol Dataset Type mandatory.

-PA specific requirements must not be defined in a way that creates obstacles for global interoperability in the market of message exchange across jurisdictions by preventing Service Providers from offering services within a given jurisdiction, by measures such as requiring the use of specific tools or procedures that cannot be accessed by Service Providers located outside that jurisdiction.
+PA Specific Requirements must not be defined in a way that creates obstacles for global interoperability in the market of message exchange across jurisdictions by preventing Service Providers from offering services within a given jurisdiction, by measures such as requiring the use of specific tools or procedures that cannot be accessed by Service Providers located outside that jurisdiction.

-PA specific requirements must not be defined in a way that creates obstacles for global interoperability in the market of message exchange across jurisdictions by preventing End Users based within their jurisdiction from accessing Peppol Services offered by service Providers located outside their jurisdiction, or from exchanging datasets with End Users in other jurisdictions.
+PA Specific Requirements must not be defined in a way that creates obstacles for global interoperability in the market of message exchange across jurisdictions by preventing End Users based within their jurisdiction from accessing Peppol Services offered by service Providers located outside their jurisdiction, or from exchanging datasets with End Users in other jurisdictions.

-The provisions in this section will constitute criteria for the approval of the PA specific requirements by the Managing Committee and must be taken into account when the OO produces a Compliance Report which will form the basis for an MC decision, as described in section 7.5.
+The provisions in this section will constitute criteria for the approval of the PA Specific Requirements and must be taken into account when the OO produces a Compliance Report as described in section 7.5.

 Applicability of PA Specific Requirements

-PA specific requirements apply to Peppol Services offered to End Users (senders or receivers) which are legally based within the territorial jurisdiction of a Peppol Authority.
+PA Specific Requirements apply to Peppol Services offered to End Users (senders or receivers) which are legally based within the territorial jurisdiction of a Peppol Authority.

-PA specific requirements must be respected by all Service Providers who provide Peppol Services to End Users (senders or receivers) which are legally based within the territorial jurisdiction of a Peppol Authority, irrespectively of the location of the Service Provider and independently of whether a Service Provider has signed a Peppol Service Provider Agreement with that Peppol Authority.
+PA Specific Requirements must be respected by all Service Providers who provide Peppol Services to End Users (senders or receivers) which are legally based within the territorial jurisdiction of a Peppol Authority, irrespectively of the location of the Service Provider and independently of whether a Service Provider has signed a Peppol Service Provider Agreement with that Peppol Authority.

-For the avoidance of doubt, PA specific requirements apply to all Service Providers who provide Peppol Services to End Users (senders or receivers) within the PA’s jurisdiction, and not only to the Service Providers who have signed an agreement with that Peppol Authority.
+For the avoidance of doubt, PA Specific Requirements apply to all Service Providers who provide Peppol Services to End Users (senders or receivers) within the PA’s jurisdiction, and not only to the Service Providers who have signed an agreement with that Peppol Authority.

 Categories of PA Specific Requirements